 Top Tip: this is a place where you order at the counter (if you can get someone’s attention) – there’s no table service.

 La Gustava Huertes was a pretty place on a tiny square in Barrio de Las Letras.
 I ordered a coke as I tried to translate the menu but I was put off by the waitresses talking about me in a negative way just a few meters away, so I paid for my drink and left.

 Anyway, it looks like this place has closed down since I went, so there’s no risk of anyone else being treated the same way!

-Here’s a map of the six best places for tapas in Madrid that I have experienced.
+Here’s a map of the six best tapas bars in Madrid that I have experienced.